For Coptic Church, changes, questions after priest ouster

 Clergy members are held in high esteem and some help perpetuate a culture of silence, using their authority and religious arguments to urge victims to “forgive and forget” and call for “unrestricted obedience” to religious authorities, he said.

 Fam reported from Winter Park, Florida.
-New York-based AP investigative researcher Randy Herschaft and reporters Samy Magdy and Maggie Michael in Cairo contributed to this report.
+New York-based AP investigative researcher Randy Herschaft and reporters Samy Magdy and Maggie Michael in Cairo, Egypt contributed to this report.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.